WebP: Other programs

 FFmpeg linked with the VP8/VP9 reference codec library libvpx can extract VP8 key frames from WebM media and a script can then add the WebP RIFF header and the NUL pad byte for odd frame lengths.
 Meanwhile, FFmpeg supports libwebp directly.

 Gmail and Google Photos both support WebP.
 Support for WebP is also planned for Google App Engine.
 The Instant Previews feature of Google Search uses WebP internally to reduce disk space used by previews.
 Android 4.0 supports encoding and decoding WebP images (via bitmap and Skia).
 SDL_image supports the format since 1.2.11.

 Sumatra PDF supports WebP images for both standalone files and comic books since version 2.4.
+However, at least up to v3.7.0.0, in EPUB v3.3, it does not yet render WebP images.

 Telegram Messenger uses WebP for its Stickers, claiming they are displayed five times faster compared to the other formats usually used in messaging apps.

 Signal uses WebP for its non-animated stickers.

 LibreOffice supports the import of WebP images since version 7.4, so does the LibreOffice technology based online office Collabora Online.

 Godot Engine as of version 4.0 supports importing and exporting WebP images and uses WebP as its internal format for storing imported compressed textures.

 Content management systems (CMS) usually do not support WebP natively or by default.
 However, for most popular CMS, extensions are available for automated conversion from other image formats to WebP and delivering WebP images to compatible browsers.
 Since June 2021, WordPress supports WebP natively.

 Social media services known to natively support WebP in messages include Facebook, Slack, Discord and Element; however, some of these services only support static WebP, and not animated WebP.